Joseph Conrad: Merchant marine

-In Marseilles Conrad had an intense social life, often stretching his budget.
+In Marseille, Conrad had an intense social life, often stretching his budget.
 A trace of these years can be found in the northern Corsica town of Luri, where there is a plaque to a Corsican merchant seaman, Dominique Cervoni, whom Conrad befriended.
 Cervoni became the inspiration for some of Conrad's characters, such as the title character of the 1904 novel Nostromo.
 Conrad visited Corsica with his wife in 1921, partly in search of connections with his long-dead friend and fellow merchant seaman.

-In late 1877 Conrad's maritime career was interrupted by the refusal of the Russian consul to provide documents needed for him to continue his service.
-As a result, Conrad fell into debt, and in March 1878 he attempted suicide.
+In late 1877, Conrad's maritime career was interrupted by the refusal of the Russian consul to provide documents needed for him to continue his service.
+As a result, Conrad fell into debt and, in March 1878, he attempted suicide.
 He survived, and received further financial aid from his uncle, allowing him to resume his normal life.
 After nearly four years in France and on French ships, Conrad joined the British merchant marine, enlisting in April 1878 (he had most likely started learning English shortly before).

 For the next fifteen years, he served under the Red Ensign.
 He worked on a variety of ships as crew member (steward, apprentice, able seaman) and then as third, second and first mate, until eventually achieving captain's rank.
-During the 19 years from the time that Conrad had left Kraków in October 1874 until he signed off the Adowa in January 1894, he had worked in ships, including long periods in port, for 10 years and almost 8 months.
+During the 19 years from the time that Conrad had left Kraków, in October 1874, until he signed off the Adowa, in January 1894, he had worked in ships, including long periods in port, for 10 years and almost 8 months.
 He had spent just over 8 years at sea—9 months of it as a passenger.
 His sole captaincy took place in 1888–89, when he commanded the barque Otago from Sydney to Mauritius.